burcakotlu/GLANET/docs/source/overview.rst

 In order to identify the genomic elements enriched in the query set, GLANET implements a sampling-based enrichment test that accounts for systematic biases such as GC content and mappability inherent to NGS technologies.
 When the input intervals are derived from an NGS experiment, these biases constrain regions of the genome that can contribute to interval generation.
-Few of the existing tools account for these biases but at coarse-grain level not at fine-grain level as GLANET does.
+Few of the existing tools account for one or both of these biases at coarse-grain level but not at fine-grain level as GLANET does.

 We developed GLANET both as an annotation and enrichment tool with several useful built-in analysis capabilities.
 Users can easily annotate their input intervals with the genomic elements defined in the annotation library and expand the GLANET library by adding user-defined libraries and/or pre-defined gene sets.